KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2026-recap.md

 ### The Testing Pyramid in Practice for Django

+by Monica Oyugi

 🔝 <sub>[**back to top**](#table-of-contents)</sub>

 ### Polyglot Persistence with Django: When One Database Isn't Enough

+by Abigail Afi Gbadago

 🔝 <sub>[**back to top**](#table-of-contents)</sub>

 ### 50 shades of green - One contribution to the Django world

+by Sarah Abderemane

 🔝 <sub>[**back to top**](#table-of-contents)</sub>

 ### What's New in Postgres 18 & 19

+by Elizabeth Christensen

 🔝 <sub>[**back to top**](#table-of-contents)</sub>

 ### Keeping Pace with Django: Evolving Through 15 years of Updates

+by Eduardo Felipe Castegnaro

 🔝 <sub>[**back to top**](#table-of-contents)</sub>

 ## Wednesday

 ### Wednesday Opening Remarks

+by Drew Winstel

 🔝 <sub>[**back to top**](#table-of-contents)</sub>